 Please feel free to participate with us in this online process, as well as with others interested in this important topic, by emailing questions or comments to Dr. Nancy W. Burkhart.

-Dr Nancy W. Burkhart is an adjunct associate professor and educational consultant in the Department of Periodontics Baylor College of Dentistry.
-BCD is a component of The Texas A&M University System Health Science Center.
+Dr Nancy W. Burkhart is an adjunct associate professor and educational consultant in the Department of Periodontics College of Dentistry.
+Texas A&M College of Dentistry is a component of The Texas A&M University System Health Science Center.

 |Join Our Mailing List|

 Philosophy of The Support Group

 The Oral Lichen Planus web site began in 1997 with the formation of the site and an email address for Dr. Burkhart to correspond with patients and practitioners.
 Since that time, we have added other features to enhance the site and we have increased our discussion sessions.